 When painful memories surfaced and several life events cracked my heart open, art revealed itself as soul medicine and my creative companion once again – offering gifts of curiosity, play, wonder and meaning.
 I fully embraced this heART-led, healing path with a beginners mind and spirit, finding joy in my own creative process as well as nurturing it in others through small group workshops and retreats.

-My studies led me to explore the places where spirituality, psychology, and art meet and overlap.
+I’ve been fascinated by the places where spirituality, psychology, and art meet and overlap.
 The discovery and subsequent training in the field of Expressive Arts allowed me to weave and apply those interests to create a life and body of work that has meaning and purpose, feeds my creative spirit, and makes my heart sing.

 Though my home town is along Lake Erie’s sunshine coast, I’ve called Alberta *home* for many years.
 Winters are long, summers are glorious, and all of its seasons and landscapes delight my senses and inspire my creativity.

 I love connecting with other creative souls, sharing the beauty of our natural surroundings, expressing our heART stories and in particular, “paying attention as we listen each other into being.”

 I’m excited to connect with YOU through expressive creativity!

 My *home* is on Treaty 6 territory, a traditional meeting grounds, gathering place, and travelling route to the Cree, Saulteaux, Blackfoot, Metis, Dene and Nakota Sioux.
 Their footsteps have marked these lands from time immemorial.